chrisckwong821/BinaryOption/README.md

 # BinaryOption (AmericanOption)

-A variant of https://github.com/gmondok/ChainlinkCallOptions/blob/main/chainlinkOptions.sol (ChainLink/ETH Option), this is a simple binary option contract that has predefined payout by a specific expiry date, support pair(s) as long as an oracle exists, premium paid in ETH.
+A simplified variant of  ChainLink/ETH Option[https://github.com/gmondok/ChainlinkCallOptions/blob/main/chainlinkOptions.sol], this is a binary option contract that has predefined payout by a specific expiry date, support any pair(s) as long as an oracle exists, with premium and payout both in ETH.

 Example: